 By seeking expanded yDNA testing among living male Cudes and related families, we can:

-4) help focus the research efforts of American genealogists as they search for the Original Immigrant to America, and
+3) Focus the research efforts of American genealogists as they search for the Original Immigrant to America, and

-5) Identify other family members on both sides of the Atlantic.
+family members on both sides of the Atlantic.

 Again, I encourage you to join our Cude yDNA Project.
 Click on "Join Request" at the top of this page in the menu bar.
 You will automatically join our project when you order your yDNA test kit.
 If you would like assistance with the cost of the yDNA testing, you can contact me directly through this site.
 We have a fund for this purpose.